QuentinRa/blog.quentinra.dev/tools/git/index.md

   * [Actions](github/actions.md): continuous integration (**ci**)
     * [Heroku](notes/heroku.md): preconfigured continuous integration and deployment
     * [External websites for reviews](notes/tools.md): a bunch of tools such as tools to get automated feedback on your code
+    * [Dependabot](github/dependabot.md): get pull requests to update your dependencies when new versions are available
   * [Pull requests (PR)](github/pull-requests.md): ask before merging
   * [Issues](github/issues.md): got a question? report a bug?
   * [Pages](github/pages.md): host your website on GitHub